 Do I need a solicitor in a magistrates' court?

 The Criminal Law Solicitor's Association can help you find a solicitor in your area.
-Depending on your circumstances, you may need to pay for legal advice.
+You may need to pay for legal advice.

-Can I go to prison if I don't pay my fine?
+Can I go to prison if I do not pay my fine?

-You can go to prison if you don't pay a fine, but this usually only happens as a last resort.
+You can go to prison if you do not pay a fine.
+This tends to be a last resort.

-Prison is usually only a risk if the court has tried all other ways to get you to pay or if you've refused to pay.
-A court can give you a suspended committal to prison instead.
+In some cases, a court can give you a 'suspended committal' to prison.
 This gives you one last chance to pay the fine and avoid prison.

 How can you help?

-Use our online debt advice tool.
+Get started with our online debt advice tool.
 All our advice is free and impartial.
-We'll never judge you and you don't even need to tell us the reason you received the fine.